technikamateur/TL-WR841N-OpenWRT/README.md

 - **Warning!
 Settings can NOT be kept because of the switch from *ar71xx* to *ath79*.
 Keeping the settings will lead to a boot loop and a recovery method will be necessary**

 ## Information
 These packages have been compiled to save you some time.
-They were compiled with default settings and the luci web interface.
+They were compiled with default settings plus the luci web interface.
 Please note that the binaries have been tested, but there is **no warranty**.
 You are installing these packages at your own risk!

 OpenWRT License can be found [here](https://github.com/openwrt/openwrt/blob/main/COPYING).